Chapter

 He gritted his teeth against the pain, limping through Robotropolis towards the

 borders of the Great Forest.
 He had to get back to Knothole in time.
-He *had* to warn
+He *had*

 them.